HotPocketHPE/mhguide/mhguide.md

 Many monster attacks are more common at certain ranges and positions.
 If a certain attack is very punishable, staying at that range/position to see it more often (baiting the attack) can be useful.

 > Example: Any Weapon vs. Plesioth (2nd gen).
 Plesioth is an infuriating fight for many, but his AI can be baited to the point of brokenness.
-Standing in front of Plesioth at a decent distance away will almost always result in the water beam, which can be easily dodged and punished.
+Standing in front of Plesioth a decent distance away will almost always result in the water beam, which can be easily dodged and punished.
 This strategy will trivialize the fight for ranged weapons, and make things much easier for melee weapons without shields.

 ## Advanced Techniques